MatthewGerber/raspberry-py/docs/cad-parts.md

   1. Remove the nozzle:  The flat end should be clean without any filament sitting on top, which might indicate that the bowden tube isn't tightly seated against the nozzle entry within the hot end.
   2. Replace the bowden tube.
      1. Replace the tube couplings in the extruder and hot end to ensure they will properly grab the new tube.
-     2. Heat the hot end.
+     2. Tighten the nozzle.
-     3. Tighten the nozzle.
+     3. Loosen the nozzle 3/4 a turn.
-     4. Loosen the nozzle 1/2 a turn.
+     4. Insert the bowden tube firmly and fully into the hot end coupling.
-     5. Insert the bowden tube firmly and fully into the hot end coupling.
+     5. Heat the hot end.
      6. Tighten the nozzle, which seats the bowden tube firmly against the nozzle.
      7. Trim the tube to length for the extruder so that it can easily reach all print positions.
      8. Insert the bowden tube firmly and fully into the extruder coupling.